 We ask for a donation from all attendees (We recommend a minimum of twenty five pounds for adults, children at your discretion.)
-Proceeds from the event are shared 50% with Friends of African Nursing, a charity which supports training of hospital nurses in Africa.
-See http://www.foan.org.uk/
+Proceeds from the event are shared with Abundant Borders- a charity established to fight food poverty in our own region: http://abundantborders.org.uk/.

 Children are always welcome but must be accompanied by a responsible adult in whose care they remain.
 When there is sufficient demand we may make some specific children’s sessions.
 Dogs are not allowed in the garden (except guide dogs).

 To reserve your place(s) on an Open Day, you can do so on-line, or sign up to our newsletter in order to receive regular updates about forthcoming open days, events and courses.

 Directions for getting to Garden Cottage are here

 In addition, we always try to accommodate interested groups by arrangement.
 Indeed over three hundred people took up that offer last year.
 In recent years these included Edinburgh University Plant Sciences Class, James Chapman and Lusi Alderslowe’s PDC Groups from Edinburgh & Dumfries & Galloway respectively, and a touring group from International Permaculture Convergence in London, the UK Urban Orchards Network and urban gardening groups from Glasgow Newcastle and Edinburgh, Borders Organic Gardeners, University of the 3rd Age and other local school and gardening groups.
 To make a private booking, please click here.
 We regularly get people from as far away as New Zealand and Australia, Brazil, Canada, USA, and South Korea.
 We also give talks at other venues by arrangement.